mmomtchev/nobind/README.md

 It has one defining characteristic that sets it apart from `pybind11` and `embind` - every wrapper is statically generated at compile time and has no run-time state.
 All the state information is `constexpr` and it is encoded in the template parameters.
 The wrappers are instantiated by obtaining a pointer to the wrapper function.

+This allows for both a (slightly) better performance and code simplicity.

 It is tested with:
   * g++ 11.4 on Linux
   * clang 13 on macOS